apoorva-s1301/WeatherCheck/README.md

 - OpenCage Geocoding API to convert latitude and longitude to text.
 (Allows 1 calls/sec and 2,500 calls/day)

 #### Shortcomings
-- Multiple search requests withing a second can cause error due to free API keys's restrictions.
+- Multiple search requests within a second can cause error due to free API keys's restrictions.
 - Current location auto-detection feature is not supported by Safari browser.

 #### Contributing
-- Contributions,issues and feature requests are welcome. 🤝
+- Contributions, issues and feature requests are welcome. 🤝

 #### References
 - https://openweathermap.org/current